mschulteg/flacmirror/README.md

                                              changed since (the source file's modification date is newer).
   --delete                                   Delete files that exist at the destination but not the source.
-  --yes, -y                                  Skip any prompts that require you to press [y] (--delete) --copy-files COPY_FILES                    Copy additional files that are not being encoded.
-COPY_FILES is a list of
+  --yes, -y                                  Skip any prompts that require you to press [y] (--delete) --copy-file COPY_FILE                      Copy additional files with filename COPY_FILE that are not being encoded.
-                                             filenames separated by ','.
-For example --copy-files "cover.jpg,albumart.jpg" --num-threads NUM_THREADS                  Number of threads to use.
+                                             This option can be used multiple times.
+For example --copy-file cover.jpg --copy-file album.jpg --num-threads NUM_THREADS                  Number of threads to use.
 Defaults to the number of threads in the system.
-  --dry-run                                  Do a dry run (do no copy, encode, delete any file) --version                                  show program's version number and exit
+  --dry-run                                  Do a dry run (do no copy, encode, delete any file) --debug                                    Give more output about how subcommands are called --version                                  show program's version number and exit
 ```